Skip to contents

 ylab

 Y label on the graphic.
 As coord_flip() is used in the graphic, ylab refers to the y label on the graphic, after the coord_flip(), and not to the y variable in the data.
-If ylab = NULL, Y label on the graphic will be group.
+Default (ylab = NULL) displays the name of the group variable.
 To show no Y label, use ylab = "".

 legend_lab

 Legend (fill) label on the graphic.
-If legend_lab = NULL, legend label on the graphic will be quali_var.
+Default (legend_lab = NULL) displays the name of the discrete variable (quali_var).
 To show no legend label, use legend_lab = "".

 caption